Skip to main content

 You’ll need to provide the following information about your LLC in order to successfully fill out the articles:

 Here’s where you’ll list the LLC name that you plan to register with Michigan’s Department of Licensing and Regulatory Affairs (LARA).
-You’ll need to include “limited liability company” or an abbreviation like “LLC” in the name.
+You’ll need to include Limited Liability Company or an abbreviation like LLC in the name.
 The name you list here can’t be the same or similar to other LLC names in the state.

-Michigan state law requires every LLC to have a Michigan registered agent (called a resident agent in Michigan).
-This can be you, someone you know, or you can hire a professional registered agent service like us.
-The important part is that your registered agent needs to have a local street address and agree to accept legal mail on behalf of your business.
-You’ll need a registered agent before you start filling out your Michigan Articles of Organization.
+Michigan state law requires every LLC to have a Michigan registered agent (called a resident agent in this state).
+This can be you or someone you know—or you can hire a professional registered agent service like us.
+The important part is that your registered agent must have a local street address and agree to accept legal mail on behalf of your business.

-- Keep regular business hours (9am to 5pm) at a physical address (no PO boxes) in Michigan.
+• Keep regular business hours (9 AM to 5 PM) at a physical address (no P.O.
+Boxes) in Michigan.

-- Accept legal mail and correspondence from the state.
+• Accept legal mail and correspondence from the state.

 You can serve as your own registered agent, but that means your address will be listed on state forms, which is a great way to make sure hackers, scammers and junk mailers have your address.

-To delay your LLC’s formation for up to 90 days in the future, add a start date here..
+To delay your LLC’s formation for up to 90 days in the future, add a start date here.

 Michigan needs your organizer’s name and signature.
 Your organizer is the person who completes, signs, and submits the LLC paperwork to the state.
 The organizer can be you, another member of the LLC, or a person outside of your LLC like your registered agent.
-Hire us and we’ll be your organizer and sign our name here.
+Hire us, and we’ll be your organizer and sign our name here.

 The name and contact information of the person submitting the articles.

 Want to get your LLC fast?
-Expediting ranges from $50 for 24-hour service to $1,000 for 1-hour service.
+Expediting ranges from $50 for 24-hour service to $1,000 for one-hour service.

-How do you “file” Michigan Articles of Organization?
+How do you file Michigan Articles of Organization?

 Mail: